laurencejbelliott/roswebcomponents/docs/listener-functions.md

      - Description: Gets the percentage of how completely the  robot's battery is charged.
  - rwcListenerGetVolumePercent
      - Return type: Number.
      - Description: Gets the percentage of the master audio volume of the robot's speaker.
+Depends on the [audio-volume](https://github.com/laurencejbelliott/audio-volume) ROS package.

  Other Listener functions (return a value instead of a `Promise`):